Is Nature play for Babies?

 • If this is all new to you, or if your baby is very small and you are still recovering from birth, start in small and gentle ways.
 Avoid the wildest, most windy days!
 Avoid the roughest grounds or the places most difficult to access.
 Don’t go out in the middle of the day in the middle of Summer!
 Don’t lie your baby down on dry, spiky lawns.
 Start simple and grow from there.

-• keep your baby sheltered from harsh wind, sun and temperature extremes.
+• Keep your baby sheltered from harsh wind, sun and temperature extremes.
 Keep them (and yourself) well-hydrated and well-fed.

 • If needed, start with short amounts of time as you become familiar with your local outdoor environments.
 As you become more comfortable, the time you both spend outdoors can increase.